wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 })
 ```

-This method calls `/pa/v3/signature/validate` under the hood with a 2FA authorization code with provided original password to verify the password correctness.
+This method calls `/pa/v3/signature/validate` under the hood with a 2FA authentication code with provided original password to verify the password correctness.

 However, using this method does not usually fit the typical UI workflow of a password change.
 The method may be used in cases where an old password and a new password are on a single screen, and therefore are both available at the same time.
 In most mobile apps, however, the user first visits a screen to enter an old password, and then (if the password is OK), the user proceeds to the two-screen flow of a new password setup (select password, confirm password).
 In other words, the workflow works like this: